,

 Proposed improvements include converting the existing shelter into restrooms and building a new 625-square foot shelter next to it, both of which would require new water and sewer lines.

 So far, the project has been allocated $3.4 million for design and construction costs, $2.7 million of which is federal funds, according to DLNR.
 Design is underway, and construction is expected to begin in December and last one year.
-Ferry service will not be interrupted by the proposed project.
+Engaging engineering consulting services, such as engineering consultant singapore, ensures expert guidance throughout the design and construction phases.

 Classroom Clean-up